haniae/Team2-CBA-Project/README.md

 ### ⚡ Quick Start: First-Time Data Ingestion

-If you're setting up BenchmarkOS for the first time, start with a focused ingestion to get familiar with the process:
+If you're setting up FinalyzeOS for the first time, start with a focused ingestion to get familiar with the process:

 ```bash
 # Step 1: Activate your virtual environment